boobaGreen/FOODS2IMPACT/README.md

 - [x] Manage the possibility to share on Twitter
 - [x] Enhance the UI with Tailwind CSS
 - [x] Add a testing section with Jest for React and include a couple of sample tests
+- [x] Deploy the application on Vercel for live hosting
 - [x] Refine and review the README file
 - [x] Prepare the presentation
+- [ ] Add tests and continue experimenting with Jest on React for both layout and calculations, including mockups

 ---